abhinai2244/FUNBOT/README.md

 Admin Access: Only the admin ID specified in the code can access administrative commands.
 Error Handling: If the bot encounters unexpected input, it will gracefully handle it by resetting the user's mode.
 Contact
 For issues or feature requests, please contact the bot developer.

-sql
-Copy code

-This `README.md` contains detailed setup instructions, usage, and examples for both the user and the admin, along with all the necessary steps to get started with your Cryptography Bot.
-You can copy and paste it into your GitHub repository.
+## contact telegram : @clutch008